Start by Understanding the Research Environment

 - Stipend-supported work where you receive a fixed amount as a scholarship.

 Talk with others to find the names of possible mentors; for example, ask other students or a professional advisor in your department.
+The Office of Undergraduate Research has dedicated peer mentors to help you identify your interests and make connections to do mentored research.

 Go to some of the on-campus “poster sessions” where students are presenting their work.
-Poster sessions are a powerful opportunity that can enable you to informally interview people about undergraduate research opportunities, learn the names of potential mentors, and get a strong sense for what their work is actually like.
+Poster sessions are a powerful opportunity that can enable you to informally interview people about undergraduate research opportunities, learn the names of potential mentors, and get a sense for what their work is actually like.

 When you find the name of someone you might be interested in working with, it’s usually best to email or call them as a first step.